AdobeXD/plugin-samples/tutorials/how-to-make-network-requests/index.md

 Now the `ImageFill` class is imported and ready to be used.

 ### 3. Write a helper function to make XHR requests

 Our XHR helper `xhrBinary` will make an HTTP GET request to any URL it is passed, and a return a Promise with an `arraybuffer`.

-Each of the numbered comments are explained below the code:

 ```js
 function xhrBinary(url) {                                       // [1]